NissyAbrahamA/GraspQualityEstimator/README.md

 ## Testing Baseline Model

-The GraspQualityEstimator_Baseline.py can be executed directly in CPU machines as it has hardcoded experimental set up in place.
+The GraspQualityEstimator_Baseline.py can be run on CPU machines without any issues since it contains a hardcoded experimental setup.
-The GraspQualityEstimator_Baseline_Demo.py can be executed directly in CPU machines.
-The program tried to identify success grasp though iterative refinement.
+Similarly, the GraspQualityEstimator Baseline Demo.py is also compatible with CPU machines.
+This program aims to identify successful grasps through an iterative refinement process.

-## Neural Network Model
+## Testing Neural Network Model
-After setting up the environment as explained above, the Test_GraspQualityEstimator.py can be executed on the testing dataset in Input_NN folder using GPU machine.
+After setting up the environment as explained above, the Test_GraspQualityEstimator.py script can be executed on a GPU machine.
+This script is designed to be run on the testing dataset located in the Input_NN folder